teclone/r-server/README.md

 });
 ```

-Start the server by running `npm start` on the project root directory and navigate your browser to `http://localhost:8080/`. **It is that simple**.
+Start the server by running `npm start` on the project root directory and navigate your browser to `http://localhost:8000/`. **It is that simple**.

 ## Why R-Server

-R-Server gives you many excellent features out of the box, saving you the stress of looking for external plugins and third party solutions.
+R-Server provides many excellent features out of the box, saving you the stress of looking for external plugins and third party solutions.
 These include:

 1. [Excellent Request Body Parser](#request-body-parser)